erica-prog/Airbnb-factors-prices-project/README.md

 ## Getting Our Data

-Initially we did face some challenges with finding a suitable dataset as sources such as Kaggle did not provide us with comprehensive enough information and missed out crucial points such as amenities.
+Initially, there were some challenges with finding a suitable dataset as sources such as Kaggle did not provide us with comprehensive enough information and missed out on crucial points such as amenities.

 The datasets that we have used for this project come from InsideAirbnb.com which is a mission-driven activist project that scrapes Airbnb reviews and listings across different cities globally.
 InsideAirbnb provided us with two relevant CSV files on both listings and reviews.
 We chose the detailed version of the dataset over the summarised version as it included a wider array of data points such as the number of bedrooms and the types of amenities (wifi, heating, free parking, hot water etc ).
 These datasets were initially formed to highlight illegal listings on the platform that Murray Cox believed were distorting the housing market.
 It delivers curated statistics to cities that seek to rein in the home-sharing market.
 The datasets from InsideAirbnb can be considered factual as it is scraped directly from the Airbnb website and the publisher does not alter the data.
 The data is unlikely to be biased as it is all quantitative and publicly available.

 We used 2 datasets shown below.
 The screenshots show a randomly selected sample of each raw dataset opened in Excel.

-1. Listings.csv

-This dataset contains information about Airbnb listings, including neighbourhood, property type and so on.
+1. **Listings.csv**: This dataset contains information about Airbnb listings, including neighbourhood, property type and so on.
 There are 66000 rows and 74 columns.
 These columns were the factors we analysed against median prices.

-2. Reviews.csv

-This dataset contains written comments by guests about their experiences in a particular Airbnb.
+2. **Reviews.csv**: This dataset contains written comments by guests about their experiences in a particular Airbnb.
 There are over 1 million rows of reviews, with some listings (given by listing_id) having multiple reviews.

 ### Obtaining Data